Notice of Availability of Institutional and Financial Aid Information

 Campus Security Act Disclosure Statement

 The Campus Security Act (Public Law 102-26) requires postsecondary institutions to disclose the number of instances in which certain specific types of crimes have occurred in any building or on any property owned or controlled by this institution which is used for activities related to the educational purpose of the institution and/or any building or property owned or controlled by student organizations recognized by this institution.
-In compliance with that law, the following reflects this institution’s crime statistics for the period between 10/1/2011 and 10/01/2013 (THREE MOST COMPLETED CALENDAR YEARS).
+In compliance with that law, the following reflects this institution’s crime statistics for the period between 10/1/2016 and 10/01/2018 (THREE MOST COMPLETED CALENDAR YEARS).
+See attached map for the campus which includes outlines the building and parking lots that students use while attending classes at K&G 5 Star Barber College.

 Note: In complying with the crime statistical reporting requirements, K&G 5 Star Barber College provides a map to current and prospective students and employees that depict its campus.
 (K&G 5 Star Barber College does not have non-campus building or property, and public property areas)